-A crash course in marketing
+A crash course in marketing your e-commerce store

-1. Be where your customers are
+1. Be where your customers are.

-There is nothing like the personal touch.
+There is nothing like a personal touch.
 And these days it is surprising how easy it is to automate.
 Send your customers personally addressed relevant emails, not just random spam.
-Suggest items that are similar to their previous purchases or point out upcoming sales on items they have looked at or have previously had in their cart but didn’t buy.
+Suggest items from your e-commerce store that are similar to their previous purchases or point out upcoming sales on items they have looked at or have previously had in their cart but didn’t buy.
 By putting in this extra effort you’re not just making your customer feel special, you’re genuinely guiding them to items they are likely to buy as opposed to throwing a bunch of things at them and seeing what sticks.

-4. Let the people be heard
+4. Let the people be heard.

 We all like to know what we’re getting when we’re a customer, and product reviews are a great way to make sure your customers are making informed decisions that won’t end in the hassle of a refund (for you and them).
 Try using an add-on or create your own form on your product pages to give your customers a place to leave their feedback.
 Keep track of it as well, respond to all feedback negative and positive, as quickly as possible.
 It’s also a good idea to give them the option to edit their reviews in case someone changes their mind after your awesome customer service team fixes their problem.

 Your happy customers are your strongest marketing tool when it comes to social media.
 While a great post from you gets you some clicks, a post from one of your customers gets you some real clout.
 Use the posts your customers make (with credit of course).
 Not only are you getting some free and unbiased publicity from the best and most trusted source ever, but you’re also developing a relationship with your vocal customers, people that will come back to you and keep singing your praises if you treat them right.